RenneManny/TA-AC-BACKEND-express-CRUD-TNaaae/block-BNaadi/index.md

 writeCode

-Q. Create an express application named `user-diary-2`
+Q. Cr eate an express application named `user-diary-2`

 - use ejs as template engine
 - connect to mongodb database